For Funders & Investors

-The Model: Hybrid revenue (earned income + mission-aligned funding) creates a path to financial sustainability while maximizing social impact.
-We are not seeking maximum returns - we are seeking patient capital that values social ROI alongside financial sustainability.
+Sustainable Business Model: Hybrid revenue (60-70% earned income + 30-40% mission-aligned funding) creates path to self-sustainability within 5 years.
+We're not seeking maximum returns - we're seeking patient capital (3-5%) that values closing Canada's digital divide alongside financial sustainability.

 Our Funding Model